godspeedsystems/gs-documentation/docs/microservices-framework/how-to/callbacks.md

 ---

-### 2. Create the Workflow to Process the Callback
+### 2. Create the function to Process the Callback

-Define a workflow to process the callback data, handling any necessary business logic.
+Define a function to process the callback data, handling any necessary business logic.

-1. **Create a Workflow File** in the `src/functions` directory to define how the callback data is processed.
+1. **Create a function File** in the `src/functions` directory to define how the callback data is processed.

 Example **`handleCallback.yaml`**: